nopnop2002/esp-idf-ili9340/README.md

 From 0x00 to 0x7f, the characters image of Alphanumeric are stored.
 From 0x80 to 0xff, the characters image of Japanese are stored.
 Changing this file will change the font.

+You can add your original fonts.
+The format of the font file is the FONTX format.
+Your font file is put in font directory.
+Your font file is uploaded to SPIFFS partition using meke flash.

 Please refer [this](http://elm-chan.org/docs/dosv/fontx_e.html) page about FONTX format.